Rdio

 Rdio (pronounced "r-dee-oh") was an online music streaming service that offered ad-supported free streaming and ad-free subscription streaming services in 85 countries.
-It was available as a website and via app for Android, BlackBerry, iOS, and Windows Phone mobile devices, which could stream music from Rdio's servers or download music for offline playback; there were also clients for the Roku and Sonos systems.
-The web-based service also offered a native desktop client application for OS X and Windows, as well as a Windows Store application.

 Rdio's library had content from the four major record labels, as well as the Merlin Network and the aggregators BFM Digital, Catapult, CD Baby, boomertunes, INgrooves, and The Orchard.
 Rdio also offered social networking features, such as the ability to share songs, albums, and playlists with others on Rdio and social networks such as Facebook and Twitter.

 On November 16, 2015, Rdio filed for Chapter 11 bankruptcy in which they had to pay $200 million and announced the sale of certain intellectual property to Pandora Radio.
 The purchase price was $75 million in cash.

 History

 Rdio was launched by Skype Technologies founders Niklas Zennström and Janus Friis on August 3, 2010.
 At the time they had to compete with services such as Deezer, MOG, Napster, Rhapsody, and Spotify.
 On September 27, 2013, Rdio added a music recommendations feature that delivered personalized albums, stations, and playlists.
 On January 16, 2014 Rdio introduced some free streaming options, supported by audio advertisements.

 On November 16, 2015, Rdio filed for Chapter 11 bankruptcy, and reached a deal to sell certain assets and intellectual property to a competitor, Pandora, for $75 million, pending approval by the bankruptcy court.
 As part of this transition, the Rdio service was discontinued effective December 22, 2015, and some employees were transferred to Pandora, which planned to introduce an "expanded" experience incorporating this IP in late 2016.